MORRIS 1100 in Australia Title: It floats on fluid: Hydrolastic Suspension Morris 1500 website Austin 1800 website

 If the car is drivable or can be towed, a Mini specialist may be able to help out.
 The Mini Deluxe, Mini-K and Mini Coopers all have Hydrolastic suspension so most Mini specialists have the expertise and equipment although they are not always that enthusiastic about working on an 1100.
 Some may have a portable pump that can be hired out for a small charge, allowing you to do the work yourself.

 Air chuckHowever, if you want to do some serious work on the suspension you may prefer to make your own hand pump.
 Often I read where people have used a grease gun as a pump but most fail to explain exactly how.
-However, I have found a website which did explain, with pictures, how to do it and now I am happy to report that I have successfully made and used a grease gun as a pump.
-The site is: http://members.cox.net/oldertech/hydrolastic.html
+However, I did find a website which explained, with pictures, how to do it and although I am happy to report that I have successfully made and used a grease gun as a pump, the site has since disappeared.